Getting started in therapy

 Length of therapy:

 Most often we schedule sessions for once a week.
-After we have met and decided to work together, I ask clients to commit to 8 sessions.
-This varies somewhat depending on your circumstances.
 After a few sessions, I will be able to give you an idea of the length of therapy to achieve your goal.
 This depends on the type of symptoms you are experiencing, how long you have had your symptoms and how much stress you are experiencing.
 If you want to expedite your therapy process, I can give you homework assignments to do between sessions, books to read and ask you to reach out for support from additional sources.

-Payment for the session can be made through check, credit card or cash.
+Payment for the session can be made through check, credit card via Simple Practice, or cash.
 I will collect the fee at the end of our session.
 On your request I will give you a superbill that you can submit to your insurance company (if they cover therapy).
-The fee per individual session is $100 and the group therapy fee is $40.
+The fee per individual session is $150.
 If these rates are not affordable for you, speak to me about scholarship rates or referrals.

 People choose to come to psychotherapy because there is something in their life that they would like to change or achieve.
 Here are some reasons my clients have given for seeking therapy: